jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 4</b> - Effect of roll on lift during level flight</p></figcaption>
 </figure>

-When an aircraft is flying straight (case A in figure 4), it’s weight ($W$) needs to be compensated by the generated lift ($L$).
-However, when an aircraft is turning (case B in figure 4), lift needs to be increased in order to be able to compensate the weight.
+When an aircraft is flying straight (4A), it’s weight, $W$, needs to be compensated by the generated lift, $L$.
+However, when an aircraft is turning (4B), lift needs to be increased in order to be able to compensate the weight.
 The lift component in the vertical axis compensates the aircraft weight.
 This component is $ L{\cdot}\cos \left (\varphi \right) $.
 An additional component is generated in the horizontal axis, $ L{\cdot}\sin \left (\varphi \right) $.
-This component represents a centripetal force which causes the aircraft trajectory to turn.
+This component represents a centripetal force which causes the aircraft trajectory azimuth to change, achieving the turn.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_005.png" width="80%"></p>